mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 import system.

-A python developer depends on imports doing what they are documented to do and that they namespace has a specific initial value (namely that it's empty with the exception of a few internal variables such as `__name__`, `__loader__` etc.).
+A python developer depends on imports doing what they are documented to do and that the namespace has a specific initial value (namely that it's empty with the exception of a few internal variables such as `__name__`, `__loader__` etc.).
 A Python developer depends on being able to import that module by a dotted name, on the fact that modules shut down in a